josebagabilondo/mini-project-2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;In it there is data given by different sensors at real time, for temperature and pressure, and also the messages recived until now and how many node we've activated in the process of creating the mini project 2.
 The setup of the Grafana consisted on accessing the Grafana created with the information of our Dockerfile, and in there adding the databases that we have in our init.sql, so that the data introduced would match the structure.
 Later a dashboard was created were we visualized the incoming data.

 &nbsp;&nbsp;&nbsp;&nbsp;To do the visualization of Grafana we decided to assign the ids of the sensors manually to variables of both pressure and temperature.
 For that, in the bottom left corner of the dashboard there is a table where you can get the 9 id's that should be activated, and that you have to enter in the nine different variables of the top of the dashboard, for both temperature and pressure.
 It's easier to understand watching the actual video.
+Also take into account that maybe some of the sensors give erroneous data.

 ## Video:
 &nbsp;&nbsp;&nbsp;&nbsp;[https://youtu.be/HeRUO_gKO2A](https://youtu.be/8kjjtQoug-o)https://youtu.be/8kjjtQoug-o